mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

         ![Windows-setup-BIOS-partition-2](./screenshot/Windows-setup-BIOS-partition-2.jpg)

-        Note: 100 GB is big enough for our labs. **You are free to use the entire disk**, at your own risk.
+        Note: 100 GB is big enough for our labs. **You are free to use the entire disk**.
 It is a good habit to make a partition as small as it needs to be, so that you could create multiple partitions to make the best use of the disk.
 It helps to avoid data loss when OS errors happen by saving personal data in isolated partitions.
-In addition, multiple partitions make your hard drive versatile, for example, making a dual-boot.
+In addition, multiple partitions help to achieve other advantages, for example, making a dual-boot HDD.

-     8. Confirm the pop up for Windows build-in partition policy.
+     8. Confirm the pop up for Windows build-in partition policy by clicking the button "OK". (see screenshot below)

         ![Windows-setup-BIOS-partition-3](./screenshot/Windows-setup-BIOS-partition-3.jpg)

-     9. Now Windows Setup program has created two partitions for you within exact 100 GB space.
+     9. Now Windows Setup program has created two partitions for you automatically.

         Select the primary partition and start the installation.